A Fourier integral formula for logarithmic energy: Introduction and main result

-and thus $\int p_\mu\, d\bar\nu$ exists.
-Interesting enough, $\int p_\mu \, d\nu=-\infty$ may exist for measures $\mu, \nu \in \mathcal{M}_+(\R^n) \setminus \mathcal{M}_{0,+}(\R^n)$, as the example in \cite{Mattner}, p.\ 3340, shows. \end{Remark} In Section \ref{s2} we give the proof of Theorem \ref{Energy formula several dimensions} (which uses only classical methods) and Section \ref{s3} contains some applications.
-Applying similar techniques, in Section \ref{s4} we prove a Fourier integral formula for Riesz energy which extends a known one to measures which not necessarily have compact support.
+In Section \ref{s2} we give the proof of Theorem \ref{Energy formula several dimensions} (which uses only classical methods) and Section \ref{s3} contains some applications.
+Applying similar techniques, in Section \ref{s4} we present an alternative proof of a known Fourier integral formula for Riesz energy.